arangodb/docs/3.8/backup-restore.md

   Hot backups are not automatically replicated between instances.
-This is true for both the Active Failover setup with 2 (or more) single servers and for the Datacenter to Datacenter Replication between clusters.
+This is true for both the Active Failover setup with 2 (or more) single servers and for the Datacenter-to-Datacenter Replication between clusters.
   Simply take hot backups on all instances.

   {% hint 'info' %}